 If you live in a dorm (or other on-campus housing)

-As long as you’re below the age of 26, your stuff might be covered under your parents’ renters or homeowners insurance policy while you’re living in a dorm.
+As long as you’re below a certain age, your stuff might be covered under your parents’ homeowners insurance policy while you’re living in a dorm.
 Who said you need to adult right when you get to college?

 Let’s say your parents have $50,000 worth of personal property coverage (reminder: ‘stuff’ coverage).
 If their insurer only covers 10% of that outside the home (which is pretty common), they will only have $5,000 worth of coverage for your and their items.

 Since you have $20,000 worth of stuff, this $5k just won’t cut it.